rinukkusu/cleverbot-dart/README.md

 # cleverbot

-A library for interacting with cleverbot.
+A wrapper for interacting with the Cleverbot API.

 ## Usage